mchristoffersen/sharad-tools/README.md

  ## findSurface
  A python script with to automatically pick the surface based on clutter simulation output files.
- It has Bash wrapper to run multithreaded batches.
+ It has a Bash wrapper to run multithreaded batches.

  ## firstReturn
  A set of python sripts for extracting the firt return power (reflectivity) from SHARAD tracks -- old